Heavy menstrual bleeding: Treatment

 Treatment depends on identified underlying cause and varies between medication, radiation, and surgery.
 Heavy periods at menarche and menopause may settle spontaneously (the menarche being the start and menopause being the cessation of periods).

-If the degree of bleeding is mild, all that may be sought by the woman is the reassurance that there is no sinister underlying cause.
+If the degree of bleeding is mild, all that may be sought is the reassurance that there is no sinister underlying cause.
 If anemia occurs due to bleeding then iron tablets may be used to help restore normal hemoglobin levels.

-The first line treatment option for women with HMB and no identified pathology, fibroids less than 3 cm in diameter, and/or suspected or confirmed adenomyosis is the levonorgestrel-releasing intrauterine system (LNG-IUS).
+The first line treatment option for those with HMB and no identified pathology, fibroids less than 3 cm in diameter, and/or suspected or confirmed adenomyosis is the levonorgestrel-releasing intrauterine system (LNG-IUS).
 Clinical trial evidence suggests that the LNG-IUS may be better than other medical therapy in terms of HMB and quality of life.

 Usually, oral combined contraceptive or progesterone only pills may be taken for a few months, but for longer-term treatment the alternatives of injected Depo Provera or the more recent progesterone releasing IntraUterine System (IUS) may be used.
 In particular, an oral contraceptive containing estradiol valerate and dienogest may be more effective than tranexamic acid, NSAIDs and IUDs.
 Fibroids may respond to hormonal treatment, and if they do not, then radiation or surgical removal may be required.

-Regarding hormonal treatment, the NICE guidelines states that: "No evidence was found on MRI-guided transcutaneous focused ultrasound for uterine fibroids nor for the progestogen-only pill, injectable progestogens, or progestogen implants."
+In the UK, regarding hormonal treatment, the NICE guidelines states that: "No evidence was found on MRI-guided transcutaneous focused ultrasound for uterine fibroids nor for the progestogen-only pill, injectable progestogens, or progestogen implants."
 Progestogen pills, independently if taken in a short or long course, are not as effective at reducing menstrual blood loss as LNG-IUS or tranexamic acid.